natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Spitfire%20LF%20Mk%20IX.md

 '''Pros:'''

-* Supreme rate of climb that will rival that of the later Griffon Spitfires and most late war props (46.7 m/s in AB, 31.8m/s in RB/SB when maxed out, beating the F8F-1B at altitudes below 7 km)
+* Supreme rate of climb that will rival that of the later Griffon Spitfires and most late war props (46.7 m/s in AB, 31.8 m/s in RB/SB when maxed out, beating the F8F-1B at altitudes below 7 km)
-* Excellent acceleration from a standing start due to the boost configuration
+* Excellent low speed acceleration and climb
 * Exceptional manoeuvrability at all altitudes
-* Decent energy retention.
+* Decent energy retention
 * M2 Browning .50 cal machine guns are more powerful than the old .303 Brownings
 * Has access to 150 Octane Fuel will increase your engine power by a large margin